Our History

 Staying Nimble to Address Community Health Care Needs

-With the communities across the region working together, Samaritan was able to grow their network of clinics and programs to form Samaritan Heart & Vascular Institute, the Samaritan Cancer Program, Samaritan Mental Health, Samaritan Heartspring Wellness Centers, Samaritan Evergreen Hospice House, the Samaritan Early Learning Center, SamFit, and much more.
+With the communities across the region working together, Samaritan was able to grow their network of clinics and programs to form Samaritan Heart Center, the Samaritan Cancer Program, Samaritan Mental Health, Samaritan Heartspring Wellness, Samaritan Evergreen Hospice House, the Samaritan Early Learning Center, SamFit and much more.

 Samaritan’s commitment to education and lifelong learning helped form robust medical education programs in partnership with Linn-Benton Community College, Oregon State University, Oregon Health & Science University and Western University of Health Sciences.
 In a truly unique partnership between Samaritan and Western University of Health Sciences, the first class of 100 osteopathic medical students began studies in 2011 on a 54-acre health sciences campus in Lebanon.
 The college of Osteopathic Medicine of the Pacific Northwest was the first new medical school in Oregon in more than 100 years.